List of Mercy University alumni

-Mercy University is an independent, coeducational institution serving nearly 9,000 students each year across campuses in Westchester, the Bronx, Manhattan, as well as online.
-It is a federally designated minority-serving institution and the largest private Hispanic Serving Institution in the state of New York.
-Mercy was founded in 1950 by the Sisters of Mercy.
-Mercy University had more than 70,000 alumni as of 2023.
+Mercy University is an independent, coeducational institution serving approximately 9,000 students each year across campuses in Westchester, the Bronx, Manhattan, as well as online.
+Mercy University had more than 100,000 alumni as of 2026.
+The now-defunct College of New Rochelle's alumni have been merged into the Mercy University alumni community.
 Here follows a partial list of some notable Mercy University alumni.